Kid Cudi: Modeling

 In 2010, Cudi modeled for a campaign run by American fashion house Calvin Klein.
 In January 2015, Coach, Inc. announced Kid Cudi as the new face of their brand, along with actress Chloë Grace Moretz, to front its Spring campaign.
 In September 2021, Cudi partnered with Cadillac, for the campaign for their 2023 Lyriq.
-In January 2022, Cudi modeled for the Levi Strauss & Co. campaign titled "The Number That Changed Everything."
+In January 2022, Cudi modeled for the Levi Strauss & Co. campaign titled "The Number That Changed Everything".
 In March 2022, Cudi was featured in a jewelry-focused campaign from French fashion house Louis Vuitton.
 The LV Volt campaign sees Cudi, Alicia Vikander and Jin Chen, modeling a range of pieces from the unisex collection.
+In August 2023, American fashion house Calvin Klein officially launched its Fall 2023 campaign, adding Kid Cudi as one of their new ambassador features.
+Modeling for Calvin Klein, Cudi posted a picture of himself posing in front of a Manhattan billboard on Twitter, with the caption: "I always walked past this billboard and dreamed of being up there one day.
+This is unreal.
+I remember I mentioned I realllly wanted this billboard at the shoot and they told me, 'we'll see.'
+Thank u @calvinklein for makin another dream of mine come true."